Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `name`

+*Read-only*.
 The element's name, taken from the name registered for the ID.

 **Returns**: